Skip to main contentScroll Top

 When the project was taken over by Rama IV.

-By the 50s, the temple had its current appearance, after its hill was surrounded by a concrete wall to prevent the earth from eroding.
-The latest change, and I learned about it while writing this article, but after spending 111 in the What Saket, the famous Buddha relic has moved.
+By the 50s, the temple had acquired its current appearance, after its hillside was surrounded by a concrete wall to prevent soil erosion.
+The most recent change, and I only learned about it while writing this article, is that after spending 111 years at Wat Saket, the famous Buddha relic has been moved.

 And I'll give you a thousand guesses, it's been in France since 2009!
 Indeed, at the time, the Patriarch of Thailand donated this sacred relic to Buddhist Union from France.
 The latter has since been enshrined in the pagoda in the Bois de Vincennes.